GuiMaron/pokemon_api/README.md

 # Struggles

-I had some problems with the `default.conf(.div)` NGINX configuration files.
+I had some problems with the `default.conf(.dev)` NGINX configuration files.
 Also with the Swagger configuration.
 So I still have a warning and workaround around the POST endpoint in the `Swagger`

 # If I had more time?